 You don’t want heavier dumbbells because you don’t want to create a lot of tension around the sternum.
 The purpose of this exercise isn’t for it to be intense.

 It needs to be a light exercise that you can do daily.
 Frequency is the most important thing when it comes to this exercise.
 Gradually work on expanding and strengthening the chest daily.
 You’ll also be at risk of pulling or even tearing a muscle.

 If you had the slouched-over posture while doing this stretch, you wouldn’t be able to bring the band to the glutes.
-This stretch will force you into a thoracic extension, which will stretch your tight chest, lats, and biceps, and strengthen the back muscles (rhomboids, rear delts, trapezius).
+This stretch will force you into a thoracic extension, stretching your tight chest, lats, and biceps and strengthening the back muscles (rhomboids, rear delts, trapezius).

 Perform 15 repetitions of this exercise for three sets every day.
 After implementing this movement, you’ll notice how much your bench and overhead press will improve.

 This is a fantastic stretch for your entire chest and abdominal musculature.
 The best advice I received for this stretch was to push my shoulder blades back to open my concave sternum.